 When you move into your residence hall, you’ll be joining a community within a community.
 You’ll be teamed up with a roommate, and you’ll share common areas with others.

 You’ll come to know—and rely on—your Residence Director and Peer Advocates, trained and caring individuals whose job it is to maintain standards of safety and communal living.
 They’re there to help, whether it’s planning an activity (movie marathon in the dorm lounge, perhaps, or a community service outing) or facilitating open lines of communication between roommates.
 You’ll seek out their guidance, and they’ll offer you support.
-They’ll make sure you’re connected with whatever resources on campus you need, and you’ll find that your transition to living on campus is made easier—and more enriching—because of these folks.
+They’ll connect you with whatever resources on campus you need.
+You’ll find that your transition to living on campus is made easier—and more enriching—because of these folks.

 We get to know the residence hall staff, because we spend every day of our lives with them—that’s an aspect of student life that’s really great.
 And there’s definitely dorm pride and dorm community!-Jan '13